S-Varunn/ChartMVCSample/README.md

       ]
   payload options: {
   backGroundColour: "blue", //single background colour
-  typeOfChart: "multiLevelPie" // the type of chart the data belongs to }
+  type: "multiLevelPie" // the type of chart the data belongs to }
 ```